Ideal peripheral cards to integrate into a soft Apple design

 Microsoft Z80 Co-Processor Card

 The Apple II Memory Expansion Card was a comprehensive large memory expansion card for the Apple II, IIe and IIgs.
-It expanded the II's memory all the way to 1MB, which was significant, especially in comparison to the 48K or 64K the machine was shipped with.
-The memory was arranged and managed in many banks of 16K, which required special software to address and access it.
-ProDOS recognised this card and allowed you to use memory in applications such as RAM Disks and additional memory for business programs such as AppleWorks.
+It expanded the II's memory to 1MB, which was significant in comparison to the 48K or 64K the machine was shipped with.
+The memory was arranged and managed in many banks of 16K, requiring special software to address and access it.
+ProDOS recognised this card and allowed memory use in applications such as RAM Disks, and additional memory for business programs such as AppleWorks.

 Development Platforms for reverse engineering popular Apple II cards

 One of the many good reasons that made the Apple II one of the first truly popular systems was its ability to accept plug-in peripheral cards.
-Not only did this provide an incredibly versatile method of configuring and empowering the system, it also provided a road map that gave the machine a strong future through plug-in technology upgrades.
+Not only did this provide an incredibly versatile method of configuring and empowering the system, it also provided a road map that gave the machine a strong future through plug in technology upgrades.
 From generic RS232 to SCSI, the Apple II had a plug in card to enable it all.
-As part of the soft Apple concept, we wanted to not only create a platform that allows us to plug in any of the comprehensive array of existing peripheral cards, but also to develop new cards, such as Ethernet adaptors, video, wireless and storage cards.
+As part of the soft Apple concept, we wanted to create a platform allowing the plug in of any of the comprehensive array of existing peripheral cards, and the development of new cards, such as Ethernet adaptors, video, wireless and storage cards.

 For more information about the Carte Blanche II FPGA Peripheral Board, please click HERE.

 PCPI's Applicard Z80 Co-processor